donovanfm/data-journeyman/app/_posts/2014-08-28-data-journeyman.md

 I, however, don't fit any of those roles.
 Yet.

 I am just starting my venture into the world of data.
-I do have a statistics and AI background from college, so I'm not starting from scratch, but I do have a long way to go before I'm worthy of any of the aforementioned roles.
+I do have a statistics and AI background from college, so I'm not starting from scratch, but I have a long way to go before I'm worthy of any of the aforementioned roles.
 So for now, I'm just a journeyman.

 Wikipedia defines a [journeyman](http://en.wikipedia.org/wiki/Journeyman) as follows: